rstacruz/ractive-promise-alt/Readme.md

 # ractive-promise-alt

-Adaptor for Ractive that allows you to watch for a promise's status.
+Adaptor for [Ractive] that allows you to watch for a [Promise]'s result and status.
 This is an alternate adaptor to [Ractive-adaptors-Promise].

 ```js